qinguorui2001/tp/docs/UserGuide.md

 Possible Usage:

-*  You can use `giveall` instead of `give` when there is a module assignment, where all students under the module is required to submit.
+*  You can use `giveall` instead of `give` when there is a module assignment, where all students under the same module is required to submit the same assignment.

 <div style="page-break-after: always;"></div>